-1. Gas Supply
+1. GAS SUPPLY

-The gas dryer installation must meet the American National Standard...National Fuel Gas Code ANSI Z223.1-LATEST EDITION, as well as local codes and ordinances and must be done by a qualified professional.
+The gas dryer installation must meet the American National Standard: National Fuel Gas Code Z223.1- LATEST EDITION, or in CANADA, the Canadian Installation Codes CAN/CGA-B149.1-M91 (Natural Gas) or CAN/CGA-B149.2-M91 (L.P.
+Gas) or LATEST EDITION, as well as local codes and ordinances and must be done by a qualified professional.